 Children can be protected from the dangers of obesity by providing them with sufficient information.
-The third aspect is participation, which according to Shier (2001), based on Roger Hart’s ladder of participation categorises as listening, supporting, taking the perspectives into account, involvement in decision-making and finally sharing responsibility.
+The third aspect is participation, which according to Shier (2001), based on Roger Hart’s ladder of participation categorises as listening, supporting, taking the perspectives into account, involvement in decision-making and finally sharing responsibility(Don’t understand this sentence).
 At all these levels, it is the responsibility of adults to ensure that when children are expressing their views, they must be given careful attention, be supported with different means of expression and take deliberate measures to be inclusive at the rest of the levels.
 When responsible adults act in such a way, they are actually upholding “the best interest of the child” a paramount principle for the UNCRC to which many nations are part, including Norway.
 Parties to the article should ensure that the views of the children are considered as paramount in relation to age and maturity of the child.
 Each level is viewed from different perspectives namely openings, opportunities and obligations.
 (Ibid: 110).
 A sound approach to be more inclusive in considering their views must be to weigh the benefits and risks involved.

 The consideration of children’s welfare both for now and for the future, takes into account the views they hold towards certain matters that concern them.
 Obesity is one such case and if taken as a problem that has to be tackled by adults only, the children may feel that they are being imposed by the adult ideals and are likely to defy the adult authority and take things their own way.
 However, when viewed as active participants in matters that affect their own lives, and not passive recipients of adult ideals, they become valued members of society who perceive themselves as agents of change.
 In our study of gathering children’s thoughts and feelings, the project recognises them as stakeholders who can make a difference in relation to the problem through their active participation.
 This is what is referred to as agency in the sociology of children.
 From the Wikipedia, agency refers to the capacity of individuals to act independently and to make their own free choices.
-But for this agency to be realized, the structural factors, including the differential power relations between adults and children, and how such factors can be enabling or constraining.
+But for this agency to be realized, the structural factors, including the differential power relations between adults and children, and how such factors can be enabling or constraining must be considered (?
+Not sure I get this sentence either).
 Shier notes that taking the views of the children into account does not “imply that every decision must be taken in accordance with the children’s wishes or that adults are bound to implement whatever children ask for” (Ibid:113).
 So the views of the children cannot be implemented and met in entirety but that as decisions are made by the concerned adults, the views of the children are considered and their best interest upheld.
 The project also recognises the extent and limitations of the children competence and therefore used methods within the limitation of time, which were participant friendly but could still provide sufficient views on the data required.

 Results